robotneagu/Baruch-CIS-3120/Projects/ReadMe.md

 # eBay Product Scraper

-Gather information on eBay listings from the product you search for.
+Gather information on eBay listings from the product you search for.<br>
-The Python file has been used for testing purposes for other eBay-related projects.
+The Python file has been used for testing purposes for other eBay-related projects.<br>

 # eBay RTX 4090 Top Seller?